1.1.1

 Do not offer a bile acid sequestrant (anion exchange resin) to prevent CVD.
 [2014, amended December 2023]

-Omega 3 fatty acid compounds
+Do not offer omega 3 fatty acid compounds to prevent CVD.

 Tell people that there is no evidence that omega 3 fatty acid compounds help to prevent CVD, except use of icosapent ethyl as described in NICE's technology appraisal guidance on icosapent ethyl with statin therapy.
 [2014]